SUSE-Enceladus/public-cloud-info-service/README.rst

      source dev_venv/bin/activate

+3. update *./bin/run_standalone.sh* with the correct PostgreSQL host, user, password, and database name.

-3. run the standalone Flask application.
+4. run the standalone Flask application.
 By default, it is listening for HTTP requests on port 5000.

    .. code-block::

      ./bin/run_standalone.sh

-4. open a separate terminal and test it with curl command
+5. open a separate terminal and test it with curl command

    .. code-block::